clamoodle/set-world/log.md

 started logging since 5/7/2023 too much to keep track of!!

+# 8/25/2-23:

+## implemented:

+    - fixed bug obstacles not finishing after timer runs out
+    - changed distribution of obstacles (time gap into pre-divided array instead of uniform distribution) to ensure obstacle == 0 matches when timer ends
+    - ^^ tried using poisson process/exponential interarrival for this, but is way to random and thus we're now using just uniform

 # 7/19/2023:

 ## implemented:

     - fixed bug obstacle count not resetting

+## todo:

+    - (BUG!!) obstacles didn't finish after timer ran out

 # 7/18/2023: